mheinzler/OpenContextPath/README.md

 want to be able to open files from a text that only includes their names or a part of their path, add the directory that contains them here.

+These directories can also be relative paths.
+In this case they are relative to the folder the current project file is located in.

 Specifying too many directories here can possibly lead to noticeable delays.

 **patterns**